diku-dk/EventBenchmark/README.md

 ### <a name="impl"></a>Implementations

-Right now there are two implementations of Online Marketplace available: [Orleans](https://github.com/diku-dk/MarketplaceOnOrleans) and [Statefun](https://github.com/diku-dk/MarketplaceOnStatefun).
+There are two stable implementations of Online Marketplace available: [Orleans](https://github.com/diku-dk/MarketplaceOnOrleans) and [Statefun](https://github.com/diku-dk/MarketplaceOnStatefun).
 In case you want to reproduce experiments, their repositories contain instructions on how to configure and deploy Online Marketplace.

+The [Dapr](https://github.com/diku-dk/MarketplaceOnDapr) implementation is available, but outdated and possibly show bugs.
+Use with precaution.
+We intend to update the Online Marketplace on Dapr as soon as time allows.

 ## <a name="driver"></a>Benchmark Driver

 ### <a name="Description"></a>Description

-The driver is written in C# and takes advantage over the thread management facilities provided by .NET framework.
+The driver is written in C# and takes advantage over the thread management facilities provided by the .NET framework.
 It is strongly recommended to analyze the subprojects [Orleans](Orleans) and [Statefun](Statefun) to understand how to extend the driver to run experiments in other data platforms.
 Further instructions will be included soon.

 ### <a name="data"></a>Data Generation

 The driver uses [DuckDB](https://duckdb.org/why_duckdb) to store and query generated data during the workload submission.
+Besides storing data in DuckDB filesystem, it is worthy noting that users can also generate data in memory to use in experiments.
+More info about can be found in [Config](#config).
+The benefit of persisting data in DuckDB is that such data can be safely reused in other experiments, thus decreasing experiment runs' overall time.

 The library [DuckDB.NET](https://github.com/Giorgi/DuckDB.NET) is used to bridge .NET with DuckDB.
-However, only Unix-based operating systems are supported.
+However, the library only supports Unix-based operating systems right now.
 As the driver depends on the data stored in DuckDB, unfortunately it is not possible to run the benchmark in Windows-based operating systems.

-In addition, [Dapper](https://github.com/DapperLib/Dapper) is used to map rows to objects.
+Furthermore, we use additional libraries to support the data generation process.
+[Dapper](https://github.com/DapperLib/Dapper) is used to map rows to objects.
 [Bogus](https://github.com/bchavez/Bogus) is used to generate faithful synthetic data.
-It is worthy noting that users can also generate data in memory to use in experiments.
-More info about can be found in [Config](#config)

 ### <a name="config"></a>Configuration

-The driver requires a configuration file to be provided at startup.
-The configuration prescribes several important aspects of the experiment, including the transaction ratio, the API addresses, the data set parameters, the amount of concurrency, and more.
+The driver requires a configuration file to be passed as input at startup.
+The configuration prescribes several important aspects of the experiment, including the transaction ratio, the target microservice API addresses, the data set parameters, the degree of concurrency, and more.
 An example configuration, with comments included when the parameter name is not auto-explanable, is shown below.

 ```
 {